/>

 You'll accumulate enough gear — headset, charts, kneeboard, logbook, iPad, sunglasses, checklists — that a dedicated flight bag becomes worth it.
 Most pilots use a backpack-style bag that fits under the seat.

-What to buy: The Sporty's Pilot Bag (~$60–80) is popular and purpose-built.
+What to buy: The (~$60–80) is popular and purpose-built.
 A plain quality backpack works just as well and looks less conspicuous at FBOs if that matters to you.

 The aviation gear industry loves selling students things they don't need.
 Skip these as a student: